-Pacific Discovery’s primary goals are to assist you to become a more confident, capable and self-reliant person who is empathetic, environmentally aware and has a global perspective.
+Pacific Discovery’s primary goals are to assist you to become a more confident, capable, and self-reliant person who is empathetic, environmentally aware, and has a global perspective.

 We will endeavor to do this without telling you what to think or do.
-Instead by taking you out of your familiar surrounds, putting you in challenging situations, and exposing you to different ideas about the world, and through the hands-on nature of the program, and the shared perspective of the entire group, you will be supported to grow and develop along your own unique path.
+Instead by taking you out of your familiar surroundings, putting you in challenging situations, and exposing you to different ideas about the world, and through the hands-on nature of the program, and the shared perspective of the entire group, you will be supported to grow and develop along your own unique path.

 Although our primary goals are your personal development, we also want to ensure we travel in a way that is aware of and trying to minimize our impacts upon the local environment and communities visited.

-In order to achieve these goals our programs differ from a regular ‘educational tour’ because deep learning does not occur from within the security of a bubble (insulated from local culture and experiences).
-Instead you have to step outside your comfort zone, challenge yourself, and be open to the world, open to new ideas, and open to questioning your assumptions.
+In order to achieve these goals, our programs differ from a regular ‘educational tour’ because deep learning does not occur from within the security of a bubble (insulated from local culture and experiences).
+Instead, you have to step outside your comfort zone, challenge yourself, and be open to the world, open to new ideas, and open to questioning your assumptions.
 You will have a real and authentic experience, rather than a sanitized version.
-We are unapologetic if the program is challenging, tough or uncomfortable at times, because it is at these times that the greatest learning occurs.
+We are unapologetic if the program is challenging, tough, or uncomfortable at times because it is at these times that the greatest learning occurs.